mahmoodlab/Patch-GCN/docs/README.md

 **Summary:** We formulate WSIs as graphs with patch features as nodes connected via k-NN by their (x,y)-coordinate (similar to a point cloud).
 Adapting message passing via GCNs on this graph structure would enable learning context-aware embeddings (in contrast with instance-level features that are simply pooled in MIL frameworks).
 <img src='Fig1_PatchGCN.jpg' width='1000px' align='center' />

+## Updates
+Please follow this GitHub for more updates.
+- [X] 6/26/2022: At the time of running the experiments for Patch-GCN, torch_geometric (1.6.3) was used.
+There have been some reported issues (via email) in which for newer torch_geometric versions, the loss function for Patch-GCN bcomes unstable for other tasks (e.g. - classification).
+I have managed to circumvent this issue on my own via removing the final [nn.Dropout function](https://github.com/mahmoodlab/Patch-GCN/blob/e2de8c3dc10e7de2b3f8c1ce1d4a243f2fee7dc5/models/model_graph_mil.py#L57) in the model definition.
+Still not clear why making this improves classification tasks (in my experimentation), but hopefully this should mitigate any issues for your experiments.

 ## Installation Guide
 ### Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)